Jamie Oleksiak: Pittsburgh Penguins

-Prior to the trade deadline for the 2017–18 season, Oleksiak was traded to the Pittsburgh Penguins in exchange for a conditional fourth-round pick in 2019 NHL Entry Draft.
+Prior to the trade deadline for the 2017–18 season, Oleksiak was traded to the Pittsburgh Penguins in exchange for a conditional fourth-round pick in 2019 NHL entry draft.
 At the time of the trade, he had tallied one goal and two assists through 21 games with the Stars.
 Oleksiak immediately established his role with the Penguins as the right-shooting defencemen on their third defensive pairing.
 Through his first 33 games with the Penguins, he averaged 17:18 minutes while playing alongside Justin Schultz.
 He also accumulated three goals and six assists while playing in every game since the trade, never sitting in the press box as a healthy scratch.
-As the season continued, he was used largely on the team’s bottom defensive pairing alongside Ian Cole, Matt Hunwick, or Chad Ruhwedel.
+As the season continued, he was used largely on the team's bottom defensive pairing alongside Ian Cole, Matt Hunwick, or Chad Ruhwedel.
 Oleksiak finished the 2017–18 with career highs in games played with 68 as well as points with 17.
 Despite playing just a little over half a season with Pittsburgh, Oleksiak ranked fourth on the club with 138 hits and tied for 10th in the league.
 His play with the Penguins helped them clinch a playoff berth and he made his post-season debut when they faced off against the Philadelphia Flyers in the 2018 Stanley Cup playoffs.
 He played in all 12 games for the Penguins, tallying one goal during their series against the Washington Capitals.
 On July 12, 2018, Oleksiak as a restricted free agent, agreed to a three-year, $6.4 million contract extension with the Penguins.

 Oleksiak returned to the Penguins for the 2018–19 season, his first full season with the team.
-When he played in his 200th NHL game with the Penguins on November 7, 2018, he had accumulated the same amount of points (22) as he had with the Stars in nearly 100 fewer games.
+When he played in his 200th NHL game with the Penguins on November 7, 2018, he had accumulated the same number of points (22) as he had with the Stars in nearly 100 fewer games.
 On December 19, 2018, Oleksiak fought Washington Capitals forward Tom Wilson in the first period and was briefly knocked unconscious.
 He left the game and did not return.
 After evaluation, the team announced that Oleksiak had suffered a concussion as a result of the fight and would be sidelined from game action indefinitely.
 He was eventually cleared to play on December 29 but was not placed back in the lineup immediately.